 ‘Substantial modification’ means any change to any aspect of the clinical trial […] which is likely to have a substantial impact on the safety or rights of the subjects or on the reliability and robustness of the data generated in the clinical trial;

 However, the dictionary definition of amendment actually refers to a change in a written text (e.g., the protocol or informed consent), whereas modification refers here to a change in the clinical trial itself and the new procedure for authorising such modifications.
+For example, the addition of a new site, a change in site suitability and a change of principal investigator are all considered to be substantial modifications.

 - Substantial is now translated as sustancial, whereas before it was relevante.